Credit is your borrowing power, and how much you have depends on what’s on your credit report. Here’s what you need to know.

 You have multiple credit scores – not only because they are generated based on three different reports, but also due to the fact there are numerous scoring models.

-FICO and VantageScore are two leaders in the credit scoring industry, and FICO 8 is the most widely used scoring model.
+FICO and VantageScore are two leaders in the credit scoring industry, and FICO is the most widely used model.
 You might notice your VantageScore and FICO scores are different from each other.
 This often happens because they treat credit data differently when generating scores.

 |Credit rating||FICO Score||VantageScore|

-On top of that, FICO also offers industry-specific versions.
+In addition, FICO also offers industry-specific versions.
 For instance, auto lenders commonly use FICO Auto Score 8 and credit card issuers FICO Bankcard Score 8.